 Potential Reduction or Elimination of Outstanding Balances

 Debt resolution programs offer hope for borrowers struggling with student debt.
 These programs provide an opportunity to reduce or even eliminate outstanding balances, providing much-needed relief from the burden of hefty loan payments.
-By engaging in debt resolution, borrowers can potentially negotiate with lenders to reach an agreement that is more manageable and aligned with their financial circumstances.
+By engaging in debt resolution, borrowers can negotiate with lenders to reach an agreement that is more manageable and aligned with their financial circumstances.

 Relief from Wage Garnishment and Tax Refund Offsets